Mist3rBru/go-clack/prompts/README.md

 ### Setup

-The `intro` and `outro` functions will print a message to begin or end a prompt session, respectively.
+The `Intro` and `Outro` functions will print a message to begin or end a prompt session, respectively.

 ```go
 prompts.Intro("create-my-app")